 That's it.
 You're all set up and ready to use Habitat to build and run packages!

-This section tracks some frequently encountered questions around downloading and installing the
+This section tracks some questions that are frequently encountered when downloading and installing the

 A: While we do cut releases in GitHub as part of our release process those archives are going to be a tar'ed point in time of our source code.
 As the